We offer four shared-return funds which provide support to four charities:

 Childhood

-Helping to protect minors or young adults whose health, morals or education are in danger
+Union pour l’enfance provides support to children or young adults whose health, safety or education are at risk.